TimeCrafters/TimeCraftersAnalyticalEngineCompanion/README.md

 * Container - A container is effectively equivalent to an Android Activity.
 * Button - A button.
 * Text - An object for rendering text.
-* EditLine - A text box for text input.
+* Input - A text box for text input.
+* CheckBox - A checkbox.

 ## Contributing
 TODO: Write stuff here.